In this article

 Holistic addiction treatment focuses on a person’s body, mind, and spirit to help them recover from addiction.
-The goal is to achieve overall well-being, while also treating specific addiction symptoms.
+The goal is to focus on a person’s overall well-being to treat addiction symptoms.

-For most people, addiction is about more than just their body’s physical craving for the drug.
-Things in a person’s environment, as well as his or her mental and physical health play a major role in addiction.
+For most people, addiction is more than their body’s physical craving for the drug.
+Things in a person’s environment, as well as their mental and physical health, play a significant role in addiction.

 Holistic treatment aims to:

-The greatest benefit of holistic treatment for substance abuse is the fact that it treats the entire person, not just the addiction.
-People battling addiction combine multiple holistic therapies, often with traditional therapeutic methods, to create a comprehensive care plan.
+The most excellent use of holistic treatment for substance abuse is that it treats the entire person, not just the addiction.
+Here are other advantages of holistic medicine:

 There are several different holistic therapies, including:

-Music therapy utilizes music to help a person understand his or her addiction.
-It’s known to be especially helpful for those with co-occurring disorders, including depression.
-Listening to and playing music is a very emotional experience for many people and these emotions can reveal important information about a person’s challenges with addiction and mental health.
+Listening to and playing music is a very emotional experience for many people.
+During music therapy, emotions can reveal necessary information about a person’s addiction and mental health challenges.

-Horticulture therapy uses gardening to promote health and well-being.
-Practices range from simply spending time in the garden and outdoors to tending a garden.
-Gardens stimulate all five senses and gardening boosts self-esteem and reduces stress.
+Gardens stimulate all five senses, and gardening boosts self-esteem and reduces stress.
+Horticulture therapy uses gardening to promote health and well-being and can range from simply spending time in the garden and outdoors to tending a garden.

 Prayer works similarly to meditation but has an added component of the person finding or restoring a relationship with a higher power.
 Many have found this to be extremely helpful when dealing with addiction.

-One theory as to why Tai Chi works is that it dislodges the toxic debris that accumulates in the body’s tissue after drug and alcohol use.
-The activity stimulates the lymph system, which speeds the detoxification process.
+One theory of why Tai Chi works is it dislodges the toxic debris that accumulates in the body’s tissue after drug and alcohol use.
+The activity stimulates the lymph system, which speeds up the detoxification process.

-Holistic addiction treatment is effective, especially when used in combination with traditional therapies.
-Many mainstream rehabilitation programs incorporate holistic approaches into treatment practices.
+Holistic addiction treatment is effective, especially when combined with traditional therapies.4 Many mainstream rehabilitation programs incorporate holistic approaches into treatment practices.